ashleybaxter/iamashley/_posts/2016-09-23-post-launch-problems.markdown

 My goal is to make insurance simpler.
 I may be biased, but I think <a href="https://withjack.co.uk/quote">Jack's quote system</a> ticks that box.
 It asks the questions it needs to get you a quote—nothing more.

 All insurers have different question sets for cover.
-Some insurers demand endless forms to be filled in, while others require a few key details.
+Some demand endless forms to be filled in, while others require a few key details.
 We work with an insurer who falls into the latter category, but it comes at a cost (quite literally).
 Higher premiums.

 Recently I added another insurer to my roster.
 While their premiums are cheaper, they request _a lot_ more information upfront—some of which doesn't feel relevant for freelancing.
 It doesn't jive with the simple, freelance friendly process we're creating at Jack.

 But maybe I've got this all wrong.
-Perhaps people _are_ willing to spend an extra 15 minutes when buying insurance to save money.
+Perhaps freelancers _are_ willing to spend an extra 15 minutes when buying insurance to save money.

 Should I compromise on Jack's ethos to give my customers access to cheaper premiums, or do they value convenience and simplicity more?